lee101/how/source/_posts/99designs-wordsmashing-logo-icon-design.md

 Running design contests can be a great way to generate lots of design ideas to choose from.

-The normal process is 4 days of reviewing designs, then you have time to pick a few designers to go through to the final round of refining designs for 3 days.
+The normal process is 4 days of reviewing designs, then you have time to pick at most 3 designers to refine their designs for 3 days.

 You have the option to run the contest "blind" meaning designers can't see each others submissions which helps to ensure a lot of variation.

-I didnn't run a blind contest and did notice a lot of designs sharing a similar theme (a board), the designers did respond well when i added a comment noting that other themes that where not being explored (things being smashed into pieces)
+I didn't run a blind contest and did notice a lot of designs sharing a similar theme (a board),

-I didn't have a color scheme in the design breif but the designers quickly converged on red, orange and black which i was happy with because it appears prominently in app stores.
+The designers responded well when i added a comment noting that other themes that where not being explored (things being smashed into pieces)

-The silver contest cost 500 AUDs and i recieved an overwhelming 190 designs from 38designers
+I didn't have a color scheme in the design brief but the designers quickly converged on red, orange and black which i was happy with because it appears prominently in app stores.

-After the three days of working with the winners it was time to pick a winner!
+The silver contest cost 500 AUDs and i received an overwhelming 190 designs from 38designers

-I used the handy ability send a [design survey](http://99designs.com/logo-design/contests/wordsmashing-word-puzzle-game-216866/poll/k8u6rf?utm_source=voting_app&utm_medium=web&utm_campaign=voting) around and ask for feedback on what i thought where the best designs.
+To pick the winner I used the handy ability send a [design survey](http://99designs.com/logo-design/contests/wordsmashing-word-puzzle-game-216866/poll/k8u6rf?utm_source=voting_app&utm_medium=web&utm_campaign=voting) around and ask for feedback on what i thought where the best designs.

 The winner was [TastyBits](https://99designs.com/profiles/1196873/about) who turned out to live in the same city as me (Melbourne)